Simon Girty: American Revolutionary War

 Two months prior to the start of the Revolutionary War, Girty took an oath of allegiance to George III and was appointed a lieutenant in the Virginia militia.
 He lost his commission when the militia was disbanded a few months later.
-The following year Girty was hired as an interpreter by Morgan who had been appointed Commissioner for Indian Affairs.
+The following year, Girty was hired as an interpreter by Morgan, who had been appointed Commissioner for Indian Affairs.
 Girty was discharged after three months.
 In 1777, he worked as a recruiter for the 13th Virginia Regiment.
 He was promised a captaincy but was made a lieutenant instead.
 When the regiment was sent to Charleston, Girty remained behind on detached duty.
 He resigned his commission in August 1777.
-A month later, rumors of a Loyalist conspiracy led to the arrest of Girty, McKee and a few others.
+A month later, rumors of a Loyalist conspiracy led to the arrest of Girty, McKee, and a few others.
 Girty was acquitted but remained under suspicion.
 Girty was then hired by the commander of the Western Department of the Continental Army, Brigadier General Edward Hand, to meet with the western Seneca and confirm if they were maintaining their neutrality.
-He met with Guyasuta who reluctantly decided to turn Girty over to the British.
-Girty escaped from the Seneca and return safely to Pittsburgh.
+He met with Guyasuta, who reluctantly decided to turn Girty over to the British.
+Girty escaped from the Seneca and returned safely to Pittsburgh.